mpconsultant/testapp/README.md

 # testapp

-To run a test copy the war file "ngdemo.war" from target folder to a local direrctory and deploy it on an application server [e.g. on tomcat/jboss/weblogic/was/jetty etc..]
+To run/test  the application ,copy the war file "ngdemo.war"  kept under "phonedemo/target" folder to a local direrctory and deploy it on an application server [e.g. on tomcat/jboss/weblogic/was/jetty etc..]

 After a successful deployment use a 'url' with folllowing naming convention